whimsiemi/undertale-battle-pocket/COMMENTARY.md

 #### New Approaches

-- This was my first time using Raylib
--- The aforementioned examples were crucial to understanding practical usage of the engine, as well as some more niche syntaxes
+- This was my first time using Raylib, the aforementioned examples were crucial to understanding practical usage of the engine, as well as some more niche syntaxes
-- I had to make Game Boy styled music (albeit a remix) for the first time -- This involved learning Trackerboy, a Game Boy sound chip music tracker software that involves inputting each played note into a top-to-bottom manner, with variables (volume, FX, etc) being read as hexadecimal values
--- My prior background in music composition made it relatively easy to transcribe the original battle song in a way that sounded good on the Game Boy's sound chip, but it was far more time consuming than other composition workflows
+- I had to make Game Boy styled music (albeit a remix) for the first time, this involved learning Trackerboy, a Game Boy sound chip music tracker software that involves inputting each played note into a top-to-bottom manner, with variables (volume, FX, etc) being read as hexadecimal values, my prior background in music composition made it relatively easy to transcribe the original battle song in a way that sounded good on the Game Boy's sound chip, but it was far more time consuming than other composition workflows

 #### User Testing